Steps Once Admitted

 STEP 1 – REVIEW YOUR ADMISSION LETTER AND SUBMIT ANY REQUIRED DOCUMENTS

 Once you receive your Notice of Graduate Admission, review it and submit any documents that are required to the Graduate School.
 Delays in submitting the required documentation may prevent you from registering.
+Please send final transcripts to the Graduate School:

 STEP 2 – CONFIRM YOUR DECISION TO ATTEND COLORADO STATE UNIVERSITY